 Conclusion

 Dr. Elizabeth Blackwell's story is more than just a historical footnote; it is a powerful reminder of the transformative impact of perseverance, courage, and a commitment to breaking down barriers.
-As the first female doctor in the US, she not only defied societal expectations but also paved the way for future generations of women to pursue their dreams in medicine.
+So as the first female doctor in the US, she not only defied societal expectations but also paved the way for future generations of women to pursue their dreams in medicine.
 Her legacy continues to inspire us to challenge the status quo, advocate for equality, and strive for excellence in all that we do.